 In addition to tracking 55 types of electronic equipment, interns also recorded data on water fixtures, occupancy, environmental safety measures and motion sensors.
-Nearly 240,000 pieces of equipment were identified across the 20,000 rooms that were inventoried.
+Nearly 240,000 pieces of equipment were identified across the 20,000 rooms that were inventoried (including extrapolations for all of Student Housing).
 In total, the electricity consumed by this equipment amounts to approximately 35% of Stanford’s total electricity consumption and costs $9 million per year.

 Data from the equipment inventory in summer 2015 suggests that there are over 75,000 pieces of electronic equipment within student residences on Stanford’s campus, which comes out to about six electronic devices per student living on campus.
 Altogether, this equipment is estimated to consume 11.3 million kWh per year, which emits the same amount of greenhouse gas as more than 1,600 passenger vehicles.